chromydavid/Guides/Raspberry_HTTP_server_setup/Cloudflare_setup.md

   - service: http_status:404
 ```

-## Step 6: host your html app (When server restarts you need to repeat this step and step 8.)
+## Step 6: host your html app (When server restarts you need to repeat everything from this step)

 1. Go to the directory where your index.html is stored